skroczek/go-simple-json-store/README.md

 ## Magic URLs

-You can configure two optional "magic" URLs:
+You can configure three optional "magic" URLs:

 * __all.json
 * __list.json
+* __dir.json

 ### __all.json